woman in quarantine being responsible and wearing a face mask because she is a responsible human being

 About Me

-I’m captivated by people and always have been; my B.S. is in anthropology.
-Early on, I appointed myself the family documentarian, carefully recording milestones and travels and learning along the way how much I love visual storytelling.
-I picked up my first professional camera when my daughter was born, knowing those early years with her were precious and full of changes.
-A photographer friend’s encouragement soon led me to make photography my career.
-Today, after many years and proud accomplishments, my passion for it only grows.
+It's why I appointed myself the family documentarian early on, carefully recording life unfolding, and learning along the way how much I love visual storytelling.
+I picked up my first professional camera when my child was born, knowing those early years were dawning and full of change — and I never looked back.
+I can't imagine doing anything else.

 WORK WITH ME